 Hewlett-Packard (HP) Co. and Microsoft Corp. have launched storage appliances consisting of HP servers and storage tuned to run Microsoft applications.
-The first three systems are designed for Exchange 2010
+The first three systems are designed for Exchange 2010, SQL Server and SharePoint.

 The appliances are part of an HP-Microsoft alliance announced last year.
 The HP Business Decision Appliance is optimized for Microsoft SQL Server and Microsoft SharePoint, and costs less than $28,000.
 The HP Enterprise Data Warehouse Appliance is designed to improve scalability and deliver faster queries for SQL Server 2008 R2, and pricing begins at close to $2 million.
 Pricing for the HP E5000 Messaging System for Microsoft Exchange Server starts at $36,000.
 Pricing doesn't include software licenses.